-Once you’ve propagated or purchased your starter plants, transplant them to a sunny section of your garden, setting them about 24 inches apart into fertile, well-drained soil, or singly into prepared 5-gallon pots.
-If planted in a desert environment, however, some filtered afternoon shade is beneficial.
-Lemongrass does not tolerate heavy, wet soil, but must stay evenly moist, never allowing the soil to completely dry out and, for you desert-dwellers, appreciating a heavy misting in the mornings.
+Once you’ve propagated or purchased your starter plants, transplant them to a sunny section of your garden.
+Set them about 24 inches apart into fertile, well-drained soil, or singly into prepared 5-gallon pots.
+If planted in a desert environment, some filtered afternoon shade is beneficial.
+Lemongrass does not tolerate heavy, wet soil, but must stay evenly moist, never allowing the soil to completely dry out.
+For desert-dwellers, they appreciate a heavy misting in the mornings.

 Your Lemongrass will benefit if regularly fed a nitrogen-based fertilizer.
 Alternatively, plants can be grown in beds of composted soil into which you routinely add organic material.
 As always, mulching will retard weed growth while maintaining moisture.
-Keep in mind, however, potted plants will always need supplemental feeding.
+Keep in mind that potted plants will always need supplemental feeding.

-In ideal conditions, Lemongrass will reach 3 to 6-feet tall (in the shorter range for potted plants) and serve double-duty as a decorative ornamental grass.
-Plants form a rhizome, or bulb, but do not aggressively spread, so normal harvesting and occasional cutting back of the longest top growth will satisfy the more formal gardener.
+In ideal conditions, Lemongrass will reach 3 to 6-feet tall (in the shorter range for potted plants).
+Which means they serve double-duty as a decorative ornamental grass Plants form a rhizome, or bulb, but do not aggressively spread, so normal harvesting and occasional cutting back of the longest top growth will satisfy the more formal gardener.

 For Indoor Enthusiasts:

 The success of growing Lemongrass indoors, depends upon replicating healthy outdoor conditions as much as possible.
 Among other things, that means planting them in fertile, well-drained potting soil in which you regularly feed them with a Nitrogen-Rich Fertilizer or the addition of Earthworm Castings.
-This is especially important since potted plants quickly deplete their nutrients and depend upon the gardener for continued sustenance.
+This is especially important since potted plants quickly deplete their nutrients.
+They depend upon the gardener for continued sustenance.

-Size matters, so to help your Lemongrass plants reach their greatest indoor growth potential, plant them in 5-gallon pots, approximately 12 inches in diameter.
-You can, however, grow more petite plants by placing them in smaller pots and harvesting more often by carefully removing the stalks, bulb and all, along the outside of the plant.
+Size matters.
+To help your Lemongrass plants reach their greatest indoor growth potential, plant them in 5-gallon pots, approximately 12 inches in diameter.
+You can grow more petite plants by placing them in smaller pots and harvesting more often by carefully removing the stalks, bulb and all, along the outside of the plant.

 Once your plants are about a foot tall, you can begin to reap the culinary benefits of their lovely foliage.
-Just snip with sharp scissors or garden shears (ahhh, inhale that lemony fragrance!) and use the leaves for flavoring teas and soups.
+Snip with sharp scissors or garden shears (ahhh, inhale that lemony fragrance!) and use the leaves for flavoring teas and soups.
 If you cut more than you currently need, dry the extra leaves and store for later use.
 (Check the Internet for various drying methods.)
-The outer leaves are sometimes tough, but even those can be used by bruising them, adding them to your recipe for flavor, then scooping them out before serving, much like you would bay leaves.
+The outer leaves are sometimes tough.
+But even those can be used by bruising them, adding them to your recipe for flavor, then scooping them out before serving, much like you would bay leaves.

 When harvesting the stalk for recipes, use a sharp blade and cut as close to the soil as possible.
 It’s the soft, inner part of the stalk closest to the base that is most often utilized.
 Stalks can be kept in the fridge for several days by keeping them in a plastic bag with a damp paper towel.
 You can also chop pieces of the stalks and freeze them for later use.

 The Internet is a great source of recipes for all parts of this aromatic, edible plant.
-Lemongrass is often used in Asian dishes, but also in other delightfully surprising ones such as ice cream and smoothies.
+Lemongrass is often used in Asian dishes.
+But there are other delightful, surprising ones such as ice cream and smoothies.

 Oh, and one more thing: